georgekatona/georgekatona.github.io/_posts/2019-04-04-Dynamic-Visualization-of-Running-Data.markdown

 }
 ```

-After adding regular HTML Buttons and Range elements to control timer, the circles for all runners can be drawn for each timestamp.
+After adding regular HTML Button and Range elements to control timer, the circles for all runners can be drawn for each timestamp.

 ![Draw All Runners at Any Timestamp](https://georgekatona.com/img/runvis/datapoints.png)

 ### Highlight Runner

 Runners love their performance data.
 Given a race, they are usually thrilled to see how they performed, on which section did they do their best and so on.
-The functionality to search and highlight based on their running id, so they can see their speed amongst all runners, would be really useful.
-Using a text input field and a search button, they can type their id, then the **drawRunners()** function, we implement the highlighted case.
+The functionality to search and highlight based on their running id, so they can see their speed amongst all runners, would be really useful for them.
+Using a text input field and a button, they can search for their ids.
+In the **drawRunners()** function, we implement the highlighted case.

 ```
 function drawRunners() {